nVotesOrg/libmix/README.md

 ### Running the benchmark

-First make sure the project has been packed.
-The benchmark script also needs the scala dependency:
+First make sure the project has been packaged, the benchmark script also needs the scala dependency:

 ```sbt assembly```
 ```sbt assemblyPackageScala```